-Visitor is Quite Healthy So There is No Need for Travel Health Insurance.
+1. Visitor is Healthy, So There is No Need for Travel Health Insurance

-About 6 months ago, VisitorsCoverage received a call from a local customer, who was inquiring about an insurance quote for his visiting parents from India, and said he needed insurance just for his mother and not for his father.
+About 6 months ago, VisitorsCoverage received a call from a local customer who was inquiring about an insurance quote for his visiting parents from India.
+He said he needed insurance just for his mother, but not for his father.

 It was too late; no insurance was going to cover this existing problem for him.
-Anyways we worked with him to negotiate with the hospital and got some discount and a flexible payment arrangement.
-He still ended up paying a huge amount.
+We still worked with him to negotiate with the hospital to receive a discount and a flexible payment arrangement.
+However, the cost overall was still significant.

 It is certainly a wrong perception that travel insurance is not needed for people who are physically fit on a given day, or have no health problem so far.
-Risk can come from anyhere, if you are in a country like the USA, where the health care cost is extremely high, it can be financially and emotionally devastating if you get injured or sick.
+Risk can come from anywhere if you are in a country like the USA, where the health care cost is extremely high as it can be financially and emotionally devastating if you get injured or sick.